 Winter has arrived:

-Our ponds in Leicestershire are now covered in ice and those further North are covered in snow.
+Our ponds and troughs in Leicestershire are now covered in ice and those further North are covered in snow.

 - Now that ice and snow has arrived it is difficult to work in your pond.